 Where do the dead go after he sends them away?
 He’s not sure, an issue that looms successively larger as the series progresses.
 His weapon is music in the form of a tin whistle, a thin armament in the face of some of the perils he faces.
 He has a few allies — human, formerly human plus one demon in recovery.

 The series consists of five books, each building on the previous one to form what is essentially a single story in five parts.
 Best to read the series in order.
-All the books are now available on paperback, for Kindle and as an Audible download.
+All the books are available as paperbacks, for Kindle, and from Audible.com.

-None of the books are exactly a lightweight romp through a sunny meadow, but the first three books are much lighter in tone … and funnier — Carey has a sharp, ironic sense of humor– than the final two, which are pretty intense.
+In order, the books are The Devil You Know, Vicious Circle , Dead Men’s Boots, Thicker Than Water and The Naming of Beasts.
+None of his books are a lightweight romp, but the first three are much lighter in tone and funnier — Carey has a sharp, ironic sense of humor– than the last two, both of which are pretty intense.

 Fix Castor works hard for short money, is rarely appreciated by the people he helps, has more than enough of his personal demons, not to mention some very real, otherworldly demons who are seriously out to get him.

 It’s a unique series, unlike any other I’ve read.
 I wish there had been more of them, though I suspect the author is done with this series.